openhab/org.openhab.binding.zwave/doc/qubino/zmnhtd_0_0.md

 ### Parameter 112: Relay to power off

 Relay to power off
-Set value selects relay to be powered off when threshold is reached (defined by parameters no. 110 and 111).
-Available config. parameters (data type is 1 Byte DEC)
+<p&gtSet value selects relay to be powered off when threshold is reached (defined by parameters no. 110 and 111).
+Available config. parameters (data type is 1 Byte DEC)</p&gt
 The following option values may be configured -:

 | Value  | Description |